COVID-19 Updates

 • Your medical school transcript

 • Your USMLE/National Board scores, Step I and II (if available, not mandatory for review).
-We do not accept COMLEX in lieu of USMLE.
+For DO applicants, we accept COMLEX in lieu of USMLE.

 • Letters of Recommendation: Per AAIM guidelines, categorical applicants will need one letter of recommendation from an internal medicine faculty member in addition to the Department Chair in Medicine (or designee) letter.
 We will accept additional letters via ERAS if you have them available.
 Recommendation letters should be addressed according to ERAS instructions.